DarrylJF/gatsby-starter-netlify-cms/src/pages/index.md

 ---
 templateKey: index-page
-title: Great coffee with a conscience2
+title: does this title change
 image: ../img/logo.png
 about:
   title: about
   aboutImage: ../img/about.png
   paragraphs:
     - Saskia Brett is a fully qualified beauty therapist and licensed body piercer located upstairs at Freedom Tattoo Studio in Ipswich, Suffolk.
     - Saskia has previously worked in spas before choosing to open Blackthorn Beauty.
 The newly refurbished studio provides a relaxing environment where Saskia provides a range of treatments such as eyelash extensions, massage and piercings.
     - Get in touch for further information or to book an appointment!
   aboutPattern: ../img/pattern.png
 treatments: